mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Installation/index.md

 ![MAMP](UpgradeMySQLNotice.png)

-Make sure that all data has been transferred correctly before starting MAMP.
+Confirm that all data has been transferred correctly before starting MAMP.
 Your `/Applications/MAMP_current_date` folder can now be deleted.
 You may however keep it, so you can fall back to your original setup.

 ---